locvx1234/Linux-Tutorial/content/cluster-basics.md

      no-quorum-policy: ignore
      stonith-enabled: false

-Cluster nodes should not be halted as standard nodes.
+Cluster nodes should not be halted as other standard nodes.
 It's always a best practice to shutdown the cluster first and then shutdown the system.

 To stop the cluster on a signle node